 To prep your acorn squash (and you’ll need two for this soup recipe):

-- Use a very sharp knife to slice the squash in half.
+- Use a very sharp knife to slice the squash the whole acorn squash in half.
 The stem is pretty tough, so I like to slice it on one side of the stem (not through the stem).

 - Scoop out the seeds and stringy stuff inside and discard them.